island-is/handbook/technical-overview/devops/observability.md

 ### Contact information for dev team emergency contact

 In case Ops cannot resolve the issue in a timely manner with the available tools and information, they will seek for assistance from the development team that has worked on the application experiencing the issue.
-The process of handling an issue is described in [Handling production issues](https://github.com/island-is/handbook/tree/2d1b3fb82b49f40a4ee6cee1d93a855e48bb3be2/devops/handling-production-issues.md)
+The process of handling an issue is described in Handling production issues (TODO missing document)